oracle-terraform-modules/terraform-oci-compute-instance/examples/instances_reserved_public_ip/README.md

-# Creating Compute Instances using Flex shape
+# Creating Compute Instances with a reserved public IP

 This example illustrates how to use this module to creates compute instances with a reserved public IP.